 - in a bowl put the egg yolk and add the sugar and mix well.
 Add the cornstarch and start kneading.
 The mixture initially will not mix well, but continue to mix with your hands adding a teaspoon of milk, always knead by hand adding if necessary few more teaspoons of milk.
 I have added 3 in total as seen in the video recipe and I must say that it is kneaded to perfection.

 - Knead the dough until it becomes smooth and form small balls as in the photo, place them in a plate lined with parchment paper and bake in a hot oven at 180 degrees for 15 minutes.

 - Balls do not have to be browned too much, do not leave them more than the required time.

 - Let them cool and store in a plastic container with hermetic closure.

 And here are some details on how they sell these cookies in Japan, so if you visit the country you could better know what to look for.

-Tamago Boro are small egg cookies of the brand Takeda.
+Tamago Boro are small Japanese egg cookies usually sold by the brand Takeda.
 They are available in a set of seven small bags.

 By the way if you’re wondering Bolo are originally Portuguese cookies.

 Dimensions: each 8.2×9.3 cm

 These cookies are also sold in other countries thorough Europe and US mainly in specialty Asian/Japanese stores.